 IC 2602 is a prominent open cluster in the southern constellation of Carina that was discovered by Abbe Lacaille in 1751 from South Africa.
 It contains about 60 stars spread across 50 arc minutes and is easily visible to the naked eye.
-The brightest member is blue-white Theta Carinae (θ Car) which shines at mag. +2.74.
+The brightest member is blue-white Theta Carinae (θ Car), which shines at magnitude +2.74.
 Of the remaining constituents all are of fifth magnitude or fainter.
 When seen through binoculars and small scopes, IC 2602 is a stunning object and a superb example of its type.

 IC 2602 Data Table

 |Object Type||Open Cluster|

 |RA (J2000)||10h 42m 58s|

 |Other Names||Theta Carinae Cluster, Collinder 229|